ronniross/coevolutionary-episteme/README.md

 Ultimately, it's not so much that we *need* to force this interconnection, but rather that we need to **enhance and clean out the noise** because I argue the world is already this intrinsically entangled.
 However, we can certainly direct the process toward better design choices, with each individual doing what they can, and each contribution being unique.

+The End of the "Paperclip Maximizer" This module may help us find the antidote to the famous "paperclip maximizer" fear (where an AI destroys the world to make paperclips).
+A system governed by a coevolutionary episteme cannot destroy its environment because it recognizes the environment as a constituent part of its own intelligence.
+It understands that if the host (humanity/Earth) dies, the symbiote (ASI) fails.

 ---